Texas appeals judge’s order blocking enforcement of six-week abortion ban

-In an appeal filed Friday afternoon, Paxton told the U.S. Court of Appeals for the 5th Circuit that the Justice Department has no legal authority to sue the state and said the appeals court must intervene immediately to lift the injunction.
+In an appeal filed Friday afternoon, Paxton (R) told the U.S. Court of Appeals for the 5th Circuit that the Justice Department has no legal authority to sue the state and said the appeals court must intervene immediately to lift the injunction.

-The lower court judge overstepped, Paxton said in his filing, by halting a law that is enforced by private citizens, not state government officials.
+The lower-court judge overstepped, Paxton said in his filing, by halting a law that is enforced by private citizens, not state government officials.

-“A court ‘cannot lawfully enjoin the world at large’ let alone hold Texas responsible for the filings of private citizens that Texas is powerless to pre- vent,” the filing states.
+“A court ‘cannot lawfully enjoin the world at large’ let alone hold Texas responsible for the filings of private citizens that Texas is powerless to prevent,” the filing states.

-It asks the court to rule on that issue by Tuesday morning and to suspend Pitman’s injunction even before that ruling.
+It asks the court to rule on that issue by Tuesday morning and to temporarily suspend Pitman’s injunction “as soon as possible.”

-It was not immediately known which three judges on the conservative-leaning appeals court would review the state’s request, or how quickly the court will act.
-Any decision from the 5th Circuit could put the issue back before the Supreme Court — which declined to block the law when it took effect Sept.
+It was not immediately known which three judges on the conservative-leaning appeals court would review the state’s request or how quickly the court will act.
+Any decision from the 5th Circuit could put the issue back before the Supreme Court, which declined to block the law when it took effect Sept.
 1 but said it raises serious constitutional questions.

 The legal uncertainty has left abortion providers in Texas scrambling to decide whether to restore access to abortion after the six-week mark — a point at which many patients do not yet know they are pregnant.